 Aside from starting on insulin, inducing the first hypoglycemic event (to ensure that I knew what it felt like and what to do about it), and teaching me basic carb counting, those days at Steno Diabetes Center gave me a great foundation for my life as a diabetic.

 I often get asked if the needles scared me.
 It’s funny how I’ll almost faint if I get a vaccination, but injecting myself was never a big deal.
 I remember sitting there, with Lotte and another nurse looking at me, thinking “well I guess that’s what I have to do to survive”, so I just did it.
-It didn’t hurt and now it’s second nature (I’ll write more about the different insulins and devices I have used in a later post)
+It didn’t hurt and now it’s second nature.

 Living with diabetes